erezsh/Preql/README.md

 ![alt text](logo_small.png "Logo")

-Preql (*pronounced: Prequel*) is an interpreted, relational programming language, that specializes in database queries.
+Preql is an interpreted, relational programming language, that specializes in database queries.

 It is designed for use by data engineers, analysts and data scientists.